Skip to content

 Migrating from Monolithic Prompts

-This guide walks you through decomposing a single large config file into brainjar’s composable layers: souls, personas, and rules.
+This guide walks you through decomposing a single large config file into brainjar’s composable layers: souls, personas, rules, and (optionally) procedures.

 Terminal window